WPCK: History

 On March 27, 2018, WPCK and three other Cumulus stations (WTOD/Toledo, OH, KJMO/Jefferson City, MO, and WNUQ/Albany, GA) were placed into the Cumulus Reorganization Divestiture Trust for a future sale.
 KJMO's sister station KZJF's license was surrendered by Cumulus prior to the trust receiving the assets.
 Shortly after this, the simulcast between WPCK and WPKR was broken.
 While both stations retained the country format and "Nash FM" branding, the stations began airing separate programming and separate airstaffs.

 On October 17, 2019, Cumulus announced it would sell WPCK to the Educational Media Foundation, the owner of the K-Love and Air1 CCM networks, for $512,000.
 EMF already owns WPFF (90.5) in the market, which carries K-Love; the acquisition of WPCK would possibly allow both networks over-the-air distribution in Green Bay.
 The station would be converted to a non-commercial educational station as part of the transaction.

 Ahead of the closure of the sale to EMF, WPCK dropped the country format on November 1 at midnight, and began stunting with Christmas music as "Christmas 104.9".
 The stunt lasted until just before Midnight on December 31, 2019, when Andy Williams' "It's The Most Wonderful Time of the Year" led into Carrie Underwood's rendition of "The Star-Spangled Banner" and a farewell message advising listeners to turn to WPKR before going silent.

-On January 8, 2020, WPCK returned to the air with EMF's "K-Love" Contemporary Christian format.
-It is unknown if EMF has plans to convert WPFF to Air1 and move its market translators to carrying programming among the two networks.
+On January 8, 2020, WPCK returned to the air with EMF's "K-Love" Contemporary Christian format, giving it coverage with WPFF throughout the entire market.